feedyard/docker-benchmark/README.md

 builds.
 As the name suggests, this image will perform Docker benchmark tests of a specified Docker
 image based on the [CIS Docker Benchmark](https://www.cisecurity.org/benchmark/docker/).

-The test uses [inspec](https://www.inspec.io) and the section 4 controls from the [dev-sec/cis-docker-benchmark](https://github.com/dev-sec/cis-docker-benchmark) profile.
+Uses [inspec](https://www.inspec.io) and the section 4 controls from the [dev-sec/cis-docker-benchmark](https://github.com/dev-sec/cis-docker-benchmark) profile.

 ## how to use